erwindeg/ultimate-async-stack/backend/assignments.md

 b) Create a websockets hander which prints "hello world" on connection

 ## 6. Websockets get all movies
-Create a websockets hander which listens for a Json message:
+Create a websockets handler which listens for a Json message:
 {
   action : "get"
 }